sukov/WebViewController/README.md

 ## License

-WebViewController is available under the MIT license.
+SHGWebViewController is available under the MIT license.
 See the LICENSE file for more info.